AnotherKamila/scion-p4netfpga/README.md

 * Workflow and documentation optimised for software engineers.
   => You can use this without being a hardware person.

+Note that this is academic code: it worked once ;-) However, if you want to use this, contact me, I am happy to help.

 ## Quick start

 **Note: Because we cannot distribute the AES implementation we used, you need to add your own AES core.** See `platforms/netfpga/hw/externs/aes128/README.md`.